tensign1444/Playfair/README.md

 * argparse module

 ## Usage
+`--mode` choose between `encrypt` or `decrypt`

+`--cipher` choose `playfair` `railfence` or `substitution` as an encryption/decryption method.

+`--phrase` enter the phrase you wish to be encrypted/decrypted

+`--key` an optional argument that allows you to randomize the encryption process. *Only works with the playfair and substitution ciphers*

-`python crypto.py --mode encrypt --cipher playfair --phrase "It was a dark and stormy night."`
+`python crypto.py --mode encrypt --cipher playfair --phrase "It was a dark and stormy night." --key CUI`

+`python crypto.py --mode decrypt --cipher playfair --phrase "BRYUYGGCPMGSGPZTXRASAFOZ" --key CUI`

 ## Cipher Rules
 ### Playfair Cipher